silacinbat/Customer-Retention-Analysis/README.md

 ## Key Finding

-Customer tenure emerged as one of the strongest indicators of churn behavior.
+Customer tenure emerged as one of the strongest indicators of retention behavior.

-Customers who churned generally had significantly shorter tenures compared to retained customers, suggesting that churn risk is highest during the early stages of the customer lifecycle.
+Customers who left generally had significantly shorter tenures compared to retained customers, suggesting that retention risk is highest during the early stages of the customer lifecycle.